-In today’s virtual world, all online activities are at risk of falling victim to hacking attacks, and online casinos are no exception.
+In today’s virtual world, all online activities are at risk of falling victim to hacking attacks, and online casinos and people who bet on F1 or some other sport are no exception.
 Actually, given that online gambling sites usually hold personal information, bank details of clients and other lucrative data, these websites are even more attractive to hackers for data theft and malware attacks.

 Cybercrime is a genuine threat that online casinos have to fend off as a hacking incident could lead to great financial losses and put a dent into the casino’s reputation.